inspec/inspec-aws/docs/resources/aws_lambda_layer_version_permission.md

 Use the `aws_lambda_layer_version_permission` InSpec audit resource to test properties of a single specific AWS Lambda LayerVersionPermission.

-The AWS::Lambda::LayerVersionPermission resource adds permissions to the resource-based policy of a version of an Lambda layer.
+The AWS::Lambda::LayerVersionPermission adds permissions to the resource-based policy of a version of an Lambda layer.

 ## Syntax

 Ensure that the permission exists.

-    describe aws_lambda_layer_version_permission(layer_name: 'LayerName', version_number: 'VersionNumber') do
+    describe aws_lambda_layer_version_permission(layer_name: 'LAYER_NAME', version_number: 'VERSION_NUMBER') do
       it { should exist }
     end